The Importance of Gender Affirming Mental Health Care

 Understanding the Impact of Stigma and Discrimination

-Trans individuals frequently face stigma and discrimination that affect various facets of their lives, including relationships and job environments.
+Trans individuals frequently face stigma and discrimination that affect various aspects of their lives, including relationships and job environments.
 For example, studies show that 63% of transgender individuals report experiencing workplace discrimination due to their gender identity.
 This ongoing psychological strain contributes significantly to mental health issues, fostering anxiety and severe depression.

 Gender-affirming mental health care plays a critical role in mitigating these adverse effects.
 For instance, therapeutic practices centered on LGBTQ+ issues can assist individuals in navigating their unique challenges and promoting healing and empowerment.
 One study found that participants who engaged in LGBTQ+ affirmative therapy experienced a 30% reduction in anxiety levels.